 How to Choose a Sofa

 Buying a sofa can be an investment.
 You’ll want something of good quality that could even pass on to your children.
-Before deciding on a rush and regretting it later, consider these few elements first:
+Before deciding in rush and regretting it later, consider these few elements first:

 Size and Shape